nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 {{< img "img/Yuru Camp S3 - 03 - 07m28s991t.avif" "jpg" >}}
 {{< img "img/YFE59476.avif" "jpg" >}}

-Sadly I couldn't try the Dam Curry as it was only available from 11:00 to 16:00 and I was there too early and too late.
+Sadly, I couldn't try the Dam Curry as it was only available from 11:00 to 16:00, and I was there too early and too late.
-I did however get to eat the ice cream like Nadeshiko
+I did, however, get to eat the ice cream like Nadeshiko.

 {{< img "img/Yuru Camp S3 - 03 - 20m17s426t.avif" "jpg" >}}
 {{< img "img/YFE60005.avif" "jpg" >}}

-The pork skewers stand was also closed when I was there.
+The pork skewer stand was also closed when I was there.

 {{< img "img/YFE59874.avif" "jpg" >}}